 each other in their independent practices.
-They collaborate frequently on written and curatorial projects
+In addition, they collaborate frequently on written,

 Having met as undergraduates at Brooklyn College of the City University of New York,

 the two went on to graduate study at U.C.
 San Diego, receiving their MFA degrees in 1977.

 During that time, they worked with David and Eleanor Antin, Fred Lonidier, Harold Cohen and Allan Kaprow.

 They also studied with Newton and Helen Harrison, becoming their studio assistants, eventually supervising

 the creation of the Lagoon Cycle portfolio, and helping with exhibition installations at Ronald Feldman gallery.

 TandM learned from the Harrisons how members of an artist couple could be both critical and supportive.

 After returning to NYC, T&M were both part of the Cultural Council Foundation’s CETA Artist Project (1978-79),